OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 | [Avro](/technologies/apache-avro/) | Data serialisation framework that supports both messaging and data storage, primarily using a compact binary format but also supports a JSON format.
 | [Parquet](/technologies/apache-parquet/) | Data serialisation framework that supports a columnar storage format to enable efficient querying of data.
-| Arrow | In-memory columnar data serialisation framework - <http://arrow.apache.org/>
-| CarbonData | Data serialisation framework that supports an indexed columnar storage format - <http://carbondata.apache.org/>
-| ORC | Data serialisation framework that supports a columnar storage format to enable efficient querying of data - <https://orc.apache.org/>
+| [Arrow](/technologies/apache-arrow/) | In memory columnar data format supporting high performance data exchange and fast analytical access
+| [ORCFile](/technologies/apache-orc/) | Evolution of RCFile, spun out into it's own Apache project
+| [CarbonData](/technologies/apache-carbondata/) | Columnar format created by Huawei to address a number of perceived shortcomings in existing formats

-## Data Movement
+## Data Ingestion

+| [Nifi](/technologies/apache-nifi/) | General purpose technology for the movement of data between systems, including the ingestion of data into an analytical platform.
+| [Gobblin (Incubating)](/technologies/apache-gobblin/) | Framework for managing big data ingestion, including replication, organization and lifecycle management
 | [Flume](/technologies/apache-flume/) | Specialist technology for the continuous movement of data using a set of independent agents connected together into pipelines.
-| [Nifi](/technologies/apache-nifi/) | General purpose technology for the movement of data between systems, including the ingestion of data into an analytical platform.
 | [Sqoop](/technologies/apache-sqoop/) | Specialist technology for moving bulk data between Hadoop and structured (relational) databases.
 | ManifoldCF | Framework for replicating data from content repositories to analytical search technologies - <http://manifoldcf.apache.org/>